Setting the Tone for Climate Change Literature

 Twitter Fiction: “Shrapnel”

 This week I’m posting my first ever fiction story to appear on this blog.
-It also happens to be the first short story that I have ever written to fit the 140-character Twitter format, and was published via @pancakebooks (stupid name, I know) earlier this week.
+It also happens to be the first short story that I have ever written to fit the 140-character Twitter format.

 My inspiration for this form comes from Jennifer Egan’s short story “Black Box,” originally published on Twitter and then in The New Yorker.